rokath/trice/examples/F030R8_gen/ReadMe.md

-# Empty example vsCode_NucleoF030R8_generated
+# Example F030R8_gen

-This is a STMCubeMX generated project without TRICE instrumentation for easy compare with [../vsCode_NucleoF030R8_instrumented](../vsCode_NucleoF030R8_instrumented) to figure out the needed changes to set up trice.
+This is a STMCubeMX generated project without TRICE instrumentation for easy compare with [../F030R8_inst](../F030R8_inst) to figure out the needed changes to set up trice.

 ## Steps performed as potential guide